raboof/reszoom/README.md

 ## Known problems

 Because of a [limitiation in chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=627830) the zoom level might not be updated immediately, but after a change in focus or tabs.

+## Credits

+The logo contains icons from the [eclectic-outline collection on the Noun project](https://thenounproject.com/serkan/collection/eclectic-outline-icons) by Serkan Doğan.